-The World Wide Web once blew up the online “market” for knowledge, which could now be accessed by anybody with an Internet connection, anywhere on the planet.
-Web 2.0, in turn, has fundamentally altered communication fundamentals.
+The World Wide Web once blew up the online “market” for knowledge, which anybody with an Internet connection anywhere could now access.
+It has fundamentally altered communication fundamentals.
 Web 3.0, on the other hand, is more concerned with values and meanings.
 Web 2 is a revolution in the user interface, while Web 3 is a revolution in the backend.

 Distinction Between Web 2.0 and Web 3.0?

 In 2014, the phrase Web 3.0 was coined.
-It was built by Ethereum co-founder Gavin Wood.
-Simply described, Web 3.0 is a decentralised means of interacting on the Internet, as opposed to Web 2.0’s centralised storage.
+Ethereum co-founder Gavin Wood built it.
+Web 3.0 is a decentralized means of interacting on the Internet, unlike Web 2.0’s centralized storage.
 This dramatically improves the security and privacy of personal information.
 All of this is made possible by blockchain technology.

-Blockchain is a database that is distinct from other decentralised networks of its kind.
-It does not have a single owner who has the right to use the information kept there at his discretion.
-Instead, the blockchain database is managed by the participants collectively and is accessible to anybody.
+Blockchain is a database that is distinct from other decentralized networks.
+It does not have a single owner with the right to use the information kept there at his discretion.
+Instead, the participants collectively manage the blockchain database, accessible to anybody.
 Simultaneously, stealing this surface data has become considerably more difficult.